 In my PhD project “ Ditransitive structures in Croatian adult and child language: the role of animacy and givenness” I investigated how Croatian children acquire the possible word orders of dative alternation (Direct Object-Indirect Object/Indirect Object-Direct Object).
 Since Croatian has relatively free word order, another goal of this project was to understand what role givenness plays in structuring the information, how children use the various forms since all of them are possible but not equally appropriate in every context, and how this influences the choice of the form of the two objects (NP, Pronoun, or Clitic).
 The dissertation was article-based and it spurted four papers, all of which are available in the Publications section.

-Other than a Linguist, I am a mum of a lovely four-year-old boy and a baby girl; I enjoy baking and playing board games.
+Other than a Linguist, I am a mum of a lovely eight-year-old boy and a very decisive and indipendent four-year old girl; I enjoy baking, playing board games, and perhaps even creating languages.